Wait Until...

 You can set up different types of waits in the same actions, creating multiple paths for people in the journey.
 A person will progress down the first path they meet conditions for.

-You can either take advantage of different paths to send different messages based on the condition(s) the person met.
-Or, if the result of a conditional wait or a maximum wait is the same, you can place actions after the paths converge.
+You can either take advantage of different paths to send different messages based on the conditions the person met or, if the result of a conditional wait or a maximum wait is the same, you can place actions after the paths converge.

 you can set up multiple wait until types creating different paths in the journey